 Xylitol has the same approximate sweetness as table sugar, but with 1/3 less calories.
 1 gram of xlitol has just 2.4 calories to sugar’s 3.87 calories.
 Xylitol has the same amount of carbohydrates per serving as sugar, but remember because xylitol is not broken down and metabolized well in our systems it has very little effect on blood glucose and insulin levels.
 Because of this xylitol is on a 7-13 (depending on the source) on the glycemic index.

 Most individuals do not have problems with their blood sugar when using xylitol.
-But, there are exceptions.
+However, there are exceptions.
 If you peruse the Internet you can read comments from people that say it causes a rise in their blood glucose levels—not good.
 If you’re on a very low carb, ketogenic diet, it may also cause problems: some claim that it knocks them out of ketosis.
 I have checked my blood glucose after using xylitol and ketones and it does not seem to have any negative impacts on me, but your mileage might vary.

 Moral of the story: always test things out on yourself to see how you’ll respond!